pfefferniels/mpm-ts/README.md

 # mpm-ts
-A little library for working with MPM files in TypeScript.
+A lightweight library for working with MPM files in TypeScript.